Cruz3196/search_log/README.md

 # To download this application 📂

 Go to /dist/click on the "search_log.exe" then click down raw file.
-Your device will down the application
+Your device will down the application.
+This will exported as a standalone Windows EXE

 # How to use 🔧
 - Download and extract XMM folders and Sys log files.
 - Drag and drop file (Sys file individual) or folder (XMM folder)
 - Search for keywords
-- Exported as a standalone Windows EXE